 Stretching the Dollar to Get the Lead Out: Good Decision-Making and Planning for Lead Service Line Cost Efficiencies

-By: Marc Santos, Maureen Cunningham, Erica Galante-Johnson, and Palencia Mobley
+By Marc Santos, Maureen Cunningham, Erica Galante-Johnson, and Palencia Mobley

 Water utilities have a lot on their plate right now, as they work hard to identify and replace their lead service lines to comply with federal regulations.
 At the same time, many are going one step further by seeking cost efficiencies to stretch their available funding even further.
 The most proactive utilities are also proactive in their approach and planning - by considering the full lifecycle costs, benefits to customers, and long-term implications of lead service line replacement activities.
 EPIC conducted interviews with 26 utilities from 16 states and the District of Columbia to highlight practical and replicable policies and practices that accomplish lead service line replacements while also considering the impact on future water operations.